 Scott actively advises and invests in businesses that cross the intersection of technology and design, and help empower people, among other criteria.
 In addition to Scott's work with Benchmark, he is an early investor and advisor in Pinterest, Uber, and Periscope (now part of Twitter) as well as several others in the early stages.
 Scott serves on the Board of Cheddar, a next-generation live and on-demand video news network.
 He is also the technology and design advisor (and investor / early board member) for sweetgreen, a values-driven locally-sourced seasonal kitchen.

 Prior to founding Behance, Scott helped grow the Pine Street Leadership Development Initiative at Goldman, Sachs & Co.
 Scott was especially focused on organizational improvement and strengthening relationships with clients.
-Scott serves on the Advisory Board of Cornell University's Entrepreneurship Program and is a member of the Board of Trustees for the Smithsonian Cooper-Hewitt National Design Museum.
+Scott serves on the Advisory Board of Cornell University's Entrepreneurship Program and is President of the Board of Trustees for the Smithsonian Cooper-Hewitt National Design Museum.
 He attended Cornell University as an undergraduate and received his MBA from Harvard Business School.
 Scott and his family live in New York City and San Francisco.